Menu Close

 next arrow

-In this series of videos Professor Andrew F. Scott uses The ATEC 3d Studio, Digital Fabrication Lab and the Art and Technology program at the University of Texas at Dallas as an introduction to his teaching philosophy with an emphasis on the role of art and technology in his pedagogic practice.
+In this series of videos, Professor Andrew F. Scott utilizes The ATEC 3D Studio, Digital Fabrication Lab, and the Art and Technology program at the University of Texas at Dallas to introduce his teaching philosophy, with an emphasis on the role of art and technology in his pedagogical practice.

 1. 3d Studio Vision